Try Basic Fixes

-Step 1: Press the Windows key + I to open the Settings app.
-Navigate to the Apps tab and select Installed apps.
+Step 1: Press the Windows key + I to open the Settings app and head to Apps > Installed apps.

 Step 2: Locate the problematic app on the list.
-Click the three-dot menu icon next to it and select Advanced options.
+Click the three-dot menu icon next to it > select Advanced options.

 Step 3: Scroll down to the Reset section and click the Repair button.

-If repairing the app doesn’t work, then you can try resetting the app from the same menu.
-Note that it will remove all the app data and restore the app to its default settings.
+If repairing the app doesn’t work, try resetting the app from the same menu.

-Another reason why apps and programs might not open is if the Application Identity or Windows Update services aren’t running on your PC.
-Here’s how you can start those services manually.
+Another reason apps and programs might not open is that the Application Identity or Windows Update services aren’t running on your Windows 11 PC.
+Here’s how to start those services manually.

-Step 3: Similarly, locate the Application Identity service on the list.
-If it’s not running, right-click on it and select Start.
+Step 3: Similarly, start or restart the Application Identity service on the list.

 At times, issues with the Microsoft Store can lead to faulty installations or the failure to update apps.
-This can result in all kinds of problems, including the one discussed here.
+This can result in many problems, including the one discussed here.
 You can try resetting the Microsoft Store cache to see if that improves the situation.

 Step 1: Press the Windows key + R to open the Run dialog box.

-Re-registering Microsoft Store apps on your system is an effective way to fix issues with them.
+Re-registering Microsoft Store apps on your system effectively fixes issues with them.
 So, if clearing the Microsoft Store cache proves ineffective, use these steps to re-register your apps.

 Step 2: In the console, type the command given below and press Enter.